 Receiving the payment before fulfilling the services has many benefits:

-- In such business models, the business may need a very very limited amount of working capital and thus saves a lot on interest cost.
+- In such business models, the business may need a very, very limited amount of working capital, thus saving a lot on interest costs.

-- Rather, the business can deploy this advance cash received gainfully and earn interest or get cash discounts from the vendors.
+- Instead, the business can deploy this advance cash received gainfully and earn interest or get cash discounts from the vendors.